Clebam/clebam.github.io/page/0about.md

 I enjoy hiking in this region, we have Saint-Malo, Mont Saint-Michel (Normandy inhabitants are going to kill me!), Broceliande Forest and the Enchanter Merlin, beaches...

 I can spend hours playing video games too, my preference going to Nintendo games (Zelda, Mario) and JRPGs (Final Fantasy, Xenoblade, etc...)
 I also try to play the piano.
 I wish I were good, and wish even more I spend as much time praticing piano as playing videogames...
-But let's be honest, I am not tha good.
+But let's be honest, I am not that good.

 ## Why Powershell ?